jbrennan/SmolHTML/Smol/index.md

 #  Let's Write a Web Browser from Scratch in Swift!

+*April 2023*

 There's a rumour that Apple's going to start allowing custom, non-WebKit based browser engines on iOS starting later this year.
 While that most likely means Chrome, Firefox, and the other big browsers could start using custom engines, it also means you could write your own too.
 So why not try it?

-In this 2 part series, I'll take you through how to write a basic web browser, from parsing HTML in Swift to rendering the pages with SwiftUI, displaying them with a simple, but familiar interface.
+In this 2 part series ([part 2 is here](https://nearthespeedoflight.com/browser-2.html)), I'll take you through how to write a basic web browser from scratch, from parsing HTML in Swift to rendering the pages with SwiftUI, displaying them with a simple, but familiar interface.

 <img src="smol-screenshot.png" style="display: block" width="600">

 You might be thinking "Aren't web browsers huge, incredibly complicated pieces of software?" and yes, the big ones we use every day are huge and complicated.
 But even huge and complicated pieces of software are still "just software" at their core, written by normal programmers just doing their job or following their passion.
+You can write one too.

 What we're attempting in this series is a very simple browser, and the end result is actually a little under 1000 lines of fairly straightforward Swift code.
 We'll focus solely on rendering a subset of HTML, leaving CSS and Javascript as exercises for the reader :).
 We'll take many shortcuts and liberties, but in the end you should have an app that can render unstyled, standard HTML pages.
 And you'll also have some tools for writing programming language parsers by hand, which you could use to write your own custom language.

 The feature set of our browser is going to be small, but the goal is this: **you should be able to render this very browser tutorial web page in the browser itself**.
 Fun, right?

+(by the way: I'm looking for work, so if you're looking to hire someone to work on browsers, programming languages, dev tools, or Swift apps, I'm your guy!
+[Please reach out](mailto:i.jasonbrennan@gmail.com), I'd love to hear from you)

 ## The Architecture